mixpanel/docs/docs/Tracking/how-tos/lookup-tables.md

 a43fb8,Daft Punk,House,False,Aerodynamic,41000000,2001-03-12T07:30:00,false,"[""IN""]"
 ```

-Now, whenever you use an event with the song_id property, you'll have access to all the other properties of the song as well.
-We also provide an [API](ref:replace-lookup-table) so that you can keep this Lookup Table in sync from your source of truth.
+Then, whenever you use an event with the `song_id` property, you'll have access to all these other properties of the song as well.
+We also provide an [API](ref:replace-lookup-table) to keep Lookup Tables updated.

 # Use Cases

 ### Media
 One good use case for Lookup Tables is to load metadata about your content (songs, podcasts, articles) into Mixpanel.
-If you track some sort of content identifier (eg: song_id, podcast_id, article_id) as a property on your events, you can then upload a Lookup Table with other properties of that content, like the name, category, author, or creation date.
+If you track some content identifier (eg: song_id, podcast_id, article_id) as a property on your events, you can then upload a Lookup Table with other properties of that content, like name, category, author, or creation date.
 You can then use any of those properties on any events that have the ID properties.

 ### E-Commerce
-You can also leverage Lookup Tables if you sell products online.
-You can load your product catalog into as a Lookup Table.
-If you track a product_id as a property on your events, you can then enrich that event with other properties about those products, like their name, category, and price.
+If you sell products online, can load your product catalog into Mixpanel as a Lookup Table.
+As long as you track a product_id or sku_id property on your events, you'll be able to enrich those events with other properties about those products, like their name, category, and price.

 ### B2B
-If you run a B2B business, you usually have some set of entities relevant to your service.
+If you have a B2B product, you likely have some key entities that are specific to your product.
 For example, Github has repositories, Figma has design components, Slack has channels.
-They might have repository_id, or component_id, or channel_id as properties on your events and use Lookup Tables to enrich those events with information about those repositories, components, and channels.
+If they track repository_id, component_id, or channel_id as properties on their events, they can use Lookup Tables to enrich those events with information about those repositories, components, and channels.

 # How do I upload a Lookup Table?
 Lookup Tables are accessible via Lexicon.
-Go to Lexicon > Import > Lookup Table, paste in a CSV in the format of the example above, and map it to an event property which is the ID that the Lookup Table should join with.
-Mixpanel will join assume the first column of the CSV is the ID and will join it with that ID.
+Go to Lexicon > Import > Lookup Table, and upload a CSV in the format of the example above, and map it to an event property which is the ID that the Lookup Table should join with.
+Mixpanel will assume the first column of the CSV is the ID and will join it with that ID.

-Lookup Tables can be updated -- simply reupload an exisitng Lookup Table from the UI.
-Lookup Tables, once they're created in the UI, can also be updated via our API.
+Lookup Tables can be replaced with a fresh copy, either via our UI or via our API.

 # FAQ